Single Use Plastic

 - Recycling - ensuring we have a sustainable waste management system in place for single use plastics we cannot eliminate and source from recycled content for a closed loop system wherever possible

 To support the University's commitment, in March 2021 we launched the Plastic Free UoS campaign.
-Here you can watch a recording from the launch event.
 It follows the plan set out above and at the moment we are in the process of conducting audits to identify single use plastics across departments, and collating the findings to develop an action plan.
 As part of it we're also working with a marine conservation charity, Surfers Against Sewage, to become a Plastic Free Community.
 To keep up to date with the progress and opportunities to get involved, you can follow the campaign on Twitter and Instagram.

 The campaign is open to all staff and students - get in touch with the Sustainability Team if you'd like to take an active part, or if you have any questions.
 And if you see any single use plastics on campus which could potentially be avoided or replaced - please let us know.
 We are a small team so we welcome and encourage all suggestions and ideas.